Should i have a baby? Or wait? Or why do I need that fuss at all? Are you asking these questions to yourself? Do people around keep asking you ‘when’?

 I really wanted to have a baby and when the little one was born, we were kind of shocked for some time.
 We knew it would be hard but so… No, we didn’t expect that.
 And nobody had ever told us that it’s such a hard job to be a parent.
 Or had they?

 It got better with time.
 Now our daughters are the most lovable beings in the world.
 But we came to it.
-With the first smile, first glance, first hug, first giggle, first stands, steps, words…we were attaching and loving each other more and more.
+With the first smiles, first glances, first hugs, first giggles, first stands, steps, words…we were attaching and loving each other more and more.

 Parenting is hard: when your newly born bunch of happiness is kicking away, crying her lungs out and you just don’t know what’s wrong, when your toddler throws a tantrum, when your teenager doesn’t speak to you because you don’t let her go out at night or for whatever other reason, when your older child says ‘you shouldn’t have given birth to me’…